rlawrenc/cosc_304/labs/lab10/README_Unit14.md

 	Under Source, make sure `Local Database` for Location is selected and select `SQL Query` for Type.

 	The apex-course-labs.zip file includes Project\_Tree.sql file.
-On your local folder, navigate to the location where you unzipped the zip file and open `Project\Tree.sql`.
+On your local folder, navigate to the location where you unzipped the zip file and open [Project_Tree.sql](Project_Tree.sql).

 	Copy the SQL code from this file and then paste it into `Source > SQL Query` in the page designer.